Clinical Cognition Alignment for Gastrointestinal Diagnosis with Multimodal LLMs: Hierarchical Clinical Cognition Dataset

 Manually annotating reasoning chains for large scale medical data is prohibitively expensive and time consuming.
 Therefore, we design a semi-automated curation pipeline incorporating a rigorous human in the loop mechanism.

-First, during the data collection phase shown in Fig.~\ref{fig:dataset}(a), we aggregate diverse endoscopic images from public repositories and web search crawling.
-A dedicated filtering process ensures the visual diversity and quality of the collected datasets.
-Second, in the clinical cognition generation phase depicted in Fig.~\ref{fig:dataset}(b), we leverage an advanced commercial MLLM, Gemini 3 Pro \cite{gemini3_report}, to act as a teacher model.
+During the data collection phase shown in Fig.~\ref{fig:dataset}(a), we aggregate diverse endoscopic images from public websites.
+A dedicated filtering process ensures the diversity and quality.
+Then, in the clinical cognition generation phase depicted in Fig.~\ref{fig:dataset}(b), we leverage Gemini 3 Pro \cite{gemini3_report}, to act as a teacher model.
 By utilizing a specific prompt that explicitly outlines the three stage hierarchy defined above, we query the teacher model to generate structured reasoning descriptions for each input image.
 Finally, to eliminate potential hallucinations inherent to general multimodal models, we implement a data refinement phase detailed in Fig.~\ref{fig:dataset}(c).
 Human experts meticulously review the generated annotations.
 Annotations that pass the review are saved automatically, whereas samples containing factual errors fail the initial inspection and undergo manual revision by the experts.